ZA Central Registry

-The ZA Central Registry (ZACR), formerly known as UniForum SA, is a non-profit organisation established in 1988 and operates various second-level domains (SLD's) in South Africa.
+The ZA Central Registry (ZACR), formerly known as UniForum SA, is a non-profit organisation established in 1988 and operates various second-level domains (SLD's) in South Africa - run by Ed, David and their crew.
 The ZA Central Registry is the administrator of the South African zones such as "co.za" and "web.za".
 Their offices are based in Midrand, South Africa.

 The ZACR, in partnership with the Africa Union Commission (AUC), is the applicant for the dotAfrica domain in ICANN's new Top-level domain program.
 The ZACR has also partnered with the ZA Domain Name Authority (ZADNA), the South African Domain Name regulator, to implement the .joburg, .capetown, and .durban Top-level domains (TLDs).

 History

 The ZA Central Registry was established as a non-profit company in 1988 under the name of UniForum S.A.
 The organisation's goal was the promotion of open standards systems and related hardware, software applications and standards.

 Internet Service Provider Association (ISPA) assigned to Uniforum the responsibility of administering the "co.za" domain name space.
 This was because it was seen as not only having the technical skills and resources to do so, but also committed to neutrality and unity of purpose.

 The registry started with just 400 registered domains.
 The ZA Central Registry currently boasts over 920 000 co.za domain name registrations, which is over 95% of the total registrations in the ".za" ccTLD.
 This has made the registry by far the largest domain name registry on the African continent.